HackTheDoc/cernavos/README.md

 # General Info

-This game hasn't been named yet.
+The game is a real time strategy game.
-It will be a real time strategy game with very little content.
+It features a unique unit creation system and a PvP and PvAI modes.

-It is developped on my twitch (hackthedoc).
+> Both PvP and PvAI are currently under development.

 # Technologies